mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Failing requests may be due to the following errors:

 * status code 400, errno 102:  attempt to access an account that does not exist
-* status code 401, errno 108:  invalid or malformed request signature
+* status code 401, errno 108:  invalid request signature
-* status code 401, errno 109:  authentication token has expired
+* status code 401, errno 109:  invalid authentication token
+* status code 401, errno 110:  invalid authentication timestamp

 ## GET /v1/account/keys